ckcr4lyf/qbit-race/README.md

 This repository is still in beta.
 There might be bugs.
 Feel free to open an issue if you encounter one.
 You may also open an issue to request a feature, but please mark it with the prefix `[FEATURE REQUEST]`

-**I would recommend you to use Node.JS latest LTS release, currently v16.14.0 and qBittorrent should be v4.2.x+**

 ## Thanks

 <center>